rstyczynski/OCI_notes/security/sss/sss_1.md

 # Shamir's Secret Sharing scheme

 Shamir's Secret Sharing scheme allow to split parts of the secret among number of holders with ability to reconstruct it using defined subset of pieces.
-First part of SSS article introduces the theory, and presented how to create shares.
-Second one rebuilds the secret from subset of shares.
-The last one - third supplies password to web page authentication.
+First part of SSS article introduces the theory.
+[Second one](https://github.com/rstyczynski/OCI_notes/blob/main/security/sss/sss_2.md) presents how to create shares using regular tools.
+[Third one](https://github.com/rstyczynski/OCI_notes/blob/main/security/sss/sss_3.md) rebuilds the secret from subset of shares, and [the last one](https://github.com/rstyczynski/OCI_notes/blob/main/security/sss/sss_4.md) - supplies password to web page authentication.

 Let's start with introduction to SSS and spiting a password into shares.

 ## Overview